pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation2Repr.md

 Representing sets of values
 ---------------------------

-The goal of this section is to make collecting metafunctions.
-Where a metafunction takes a parsetree and transforms it to another parsetree, a collecting metafunction takes a _set_ of parsetrees and converts them into another _set_ of parsetrees.
-To make matters worse, these sets might be infinite.

-In this chapter, we construct a general **representation** for such a set of parsetrees, exploiting the properties of any syntax, as outlined in the previous chapter.
+In this chapter, a general **representation** for a (possibly infinite) set of parsetrees is constructed.
+This representation is used as abstract domain for metafunctions, lifting any metafunction from a metafunction on parsetrees to a metafunction of sets of parsetrees.

-### Representing sets

-The first step to abstract interpretation is to represent arbitrary syntactic sets.
-We will show how to do this, using following example syntax:
+This set representation is constructed using the properties outlined in the previous chapter, using a small syntax as example:

 	baseType	::= "Bool" | "Int"
 	typeTerm	::= baseType | "(" type ")"